fjodor-rybakov/discord-nestjs/README.md

 - `denyGuilds` - List of Guild IDs that the bot is not allowed to work with
 - `allowChannels` - Binding channels to a command.
 Can be overridden in the handler decorator
   - `commandName` \* - Command name
-  - `channels` \* - List of channel IDs on which this command will work
+  - `channels` - List of channel IDs on which this command will work
+  - `allowDirectMessageFor` - List of channel IDs on which this command will work
 - `webhook` - Connecting with webhook
   - `webhookId` \* - Webhook id
   - `webhookToken` \* - Webhook token